sharife/goldenthread-v2/site/content/productions/drowning-in-cairo.md

   Check out this episode of our digital series NO SUMMARY: Conversations with Artists Who Don’t Fit in a Box, which featured Adam in conversation with Drowning in Cairo director and Golden Thread Executive Artistic Director Sahar Assaf on December 3, 2021, to learn more.

+  For content advisories and additional information visit our content [guide](https://goldenthread.org/posts/content-guide/).
 background: https://ucarecdn.com/38fccb21-c012-405c-9b46-1a1d0c17e6e7/
 titleimage: https://ucarecdn.com/8925b373-d734-437e-bf3f-c9bf26fbb735/
 programlabel: Download the digital program!